 Boom!
 WITH A DEAFENING EXPLOSION and a puff of smoke, a pirate cannon signals the attack.
-Creak!

-signals the attack.
 Crack!

-A well-aimed musket

-ball catches the

-helmsman, but the ship

-careers on, out of control.
+A well-aimed musket ball catches the helmsman, but the ship careers on, out of control.
 Crash!
 The mainsail tumbles to the deck as the boarding pirates chop through the sail lifts.
-After such a dramatic show of force, most sailors were reluctant to challenge the pirates who rushed on board, bristling with weapons and yelling terrifying threats.
+After such a dramatic show of force, most sailors were reluctant to challenge the pirates who rushed on board, brandishing weapons and yelling terrifying threats.
 Few crews put up a fight.
 Those who did faced the razor-sharp cutlasses of seasoned cutthroats.
-The only way to repel a pirate attack
+The only way to repel a pirate attack successfully was to avoid a pitched battle.
+Brave crew members barricaded themselves into the strongest part of the ship and fought back courageously with guns and also homemade bombs.